barrins-codex/mtgdc_banlist/README.md

 ### HOW TO ADD NEW BANLIST
 1. Put banlist file `%Y-%m-%d.json` file into `./banlists`
-1. Re-run python `python mtgdc_banlist` with options `--compile-html`, `--compile-json` or `--compile-both` *Similar works to edit/delete the banlist.*
+1. Re-run python `python mtgdc_banlist` with options `--compile-html`, `--compile-json` or `--compile-both`

+*Works similar to edit/delete a banlist.*

 ## REQUIREMENTS
 * Python (v3.10+)